JujuAdams/Vinyl/docs/5.0/README.md

 - Improved [positional audio](Positional) via region emitters
 - [Musical transposition](Transposition) per asset and across all assets
 - System-wide parameter tweaking using ["knobs"](Knobs)

+!> Vinyl is intended for use with Git, or an equivalent source control system.